0xideas/sequifier/documentation/configs/hyperparameter-search.md

 ranges because an unstepped float interval is infinite.
 Logarithmic integer ranges require `step: 1`; logarithmic float ranges cannot use `step`.

-A direct list of lists samples a complete list-valued field, such as `input_columns`.
-For arbitrary mapping- or list-valued candidates, prefer the explicit `choices` wrapper:
+A direct list of lists samples a complete list-valued field.
+Prefer the explicit `choices` wrapper for mapping or list candidates:

 ```yaml
 overrides: